pijik2000/binary-mlm/readme.txt

 Check out Binary MLM Pro and Binary MLM e-Commerce at <a href="http://wordpressmlm.com" target="_blank">http://wordpressmlm.com</a>

+If you have any support issue related to Binary MLM, please write to us at <a href="mailto:support@wordpressmlm.com">support@wordpressmlm.com</a>

 == Installation ==

 1. Place the 'binary-mlm' folder in your '/wp-content/plugins/' directory.